 Tickets for New London Musicals in 2023

-Here is our guide to some of the best shows in London's West End, including long-running musicals such as The Phantom of the Opera, Les Miserables and Disney's The Lion King to new shows, such as Mary Poppins, Moulin Rouge and Pretty Woman.
+Here is our guide to some of the best new musicals in London West End, including long-running musicals such as The Phantom of the Opera, Les Miserables, Jersey Boys, and Disney's The Lion King, Tina - The Tina Turner Musical, to the latest new musicals, such as Matilda the Musical, Mary Poppins, Moulin Rouge the Musical, Frozen the Musical, Back to the Future the Musical, Grease the Musical, Bat Out of Hell the Musical, the musical Six, Heathers the Musical and Pretty Woman the Musical.

-What are some of the most popular London musicals?
+What are some of the most popular musicals in London?

 What are the origins of London musicals?